Obama says U.S. is still a AAA country

 WASHINGTON President Barack Obama on Monday blamed a downgrade in the United States' credit rating on political gridlock in Washington and said he would offer some recommendations on how to reduce federal deficits.

-Obama stopped short of sharp criticism of Standard & Poor's for its downgrade of U.S. debt to AA-plus from AAA Friday.
-Senior administration officials have accused S&P of going ahead with the downgrade despite a $2 trillion (1.22 trillion pounds) mathematical error.
+Obama stopped short of sharp criticism of Standard & Poor's for its downgrade of U.S. debt to AA-plus from AAA on Friday.
+Senior administration officials have accused S&P of going ahead with the downgrade despite a $2 trillion mathematical error.

 "Markets will rise and fall, but this is the United States of America.
 No matter what some agency may say, we have always been and always will be a triple-A country," Obama said.